Summary of Significant Accounting Policies (Policies) |

 The Company measures equity-based payments at fair value on the date of grant and expenses the value of these equity-based payments in compensation expense over the applicable vesting periods.
 See Note 16.

-The Company’s stock-based compensation program consists of restricted stock units granted to employees and restricted stock units granted to non-employee directors under the Mammoth Energy Services, Inc. 2016 Incentive Plan (the “2016 Plan”).
+Stock-based Compensation The Company’s stock-based compensation program consists of restricted stock units granted to employees and restricted stock units granted to non-employee directors under the Mammoth Energy Services, Inc. 2016 Incentive Plan (the “2016 Plan”).
 The Company recognizes in its financial statements the cost of employee services received in exchange for restricted stock based on the fair value of the equity instruments as of the grant date.
 In general, this value is amortized over the vesting period; for grants with a non-substantive service condition, this value is recognized immediately.
 Amounts are recognized in cost of revenue and selling, general and administrative expenses.

 Income Taxes